 California Laws: Residency for Public School Districts

-It is important for parents/guardians to know that the laws of the State of California dictate that parent(s)/guardian(s) must be current residents of the school district they want their children to attend.
+It is important for parents/guardians to know that the laws of the State of California dictate that parent(s)/guardian(s) must be current residents of the public school district they want their children to attend.

 A current resident is defined by California law in Gov Code 244 and Ed Code 48200.
 In plain language, these laws state that a student can only attend the school district where the student is physically present, and living (sleeping), in a parent/guardian dwelling which is located within that school district's boundaries.
 Note: Owning a home within Palo Alto does not qualify a student to attend PAUSD schools, unless it can be shown that the student is also living (sleeping) full-time in that home.